 - What its next move might be

-Armed with these forensics, you can effectively detect threats, mitigate impact, and implement corrective measures to prevent similar events re-surfacing in the future.
+Armed with these forensics, you can effectively detect threats, mitigate impact, and implement corrective measures to prevent similar events from resurfacing in the future.

-SOC 2 is about putting in place well defined policies, procedures, and practices — not just ticking the right compliance checkboxes with point solutions.
-Carrying it out effectively builds trust with customers and end-users about the secure operation of your cloud infrastructure.
-Whereas other compliance mandates (such as SOC 1) simply require you to pass the audit test, SOC 2 goes so far as to require long-term internal practices that will ensure the security of customer information (and in turn the longevity) of your business.
-That’s a very good thing in our book.
+SOC 2 is about putting in place well-defined policies, procedures, and practices — not just ticking all the compliance checkboxes with point solutions.
+Doing so effectively builds trust with customers and end users about the secure nature and operation of your cloud infrastructure.
+Whereas other compliance mandates (such as SOC 1) simply require you to pass the audit test, Type 2 SOC 2 requires long-term, ongoing internal practices that will ensure the security of customer information and, in turn, the long-term success of your business.

 Want to learn more?
 The good news is that Threat Stack can give you full stack security observability and help you quickly and automatically achieve a broad range of SOC 2 compliance regulations in the cloud with each of the above requirements.
 If you want to learn more, here are 9 common questions about SOC 2 compliance, and to help you understand exactly how, we’ve developed a comprehensive SOC 2 overview you can download here.